Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 println("array contains Dpdl: " + b)
 ```

-The array elements can be separated with blank space ' ', with comma ',' or with simicolon ';'.
+The array elements can be separated with blank space ' ', with comma ',' or with semicolon ';'.
 All are valid.

 ```python
 arr1[] = "1 2 3 4 5"